DataDog/system-tests/docs/architecture/overview.md

  However, there are many scenarios where a test may not be so simple to implement.
  This document aims to give a working understanding of the parts of system-tests, and how to troubleshoot them.

+## What is system-tests NOT for?

+ - Combinatorial style tests
+ - Tests that require specific versions of runtimes, libraries, or operating systems
+ - Immediately knowing the reason a feature fails
+ - Problems or features which are not shared across tracers
+ - Performance or throughput testing

+ *Examples of bad candidates:*
+  - The .NET tracer must not write invalid IL for it's earliest supported runtime
+  - The startup overhead of the Java tracer is less than 3s for a given sample application

+## What is system-tests GOOD for?

+ - Catching regressions on shared features
+ - Wide coverage in a short time frame
+ - Shared test coverage across all tracer libraries
+ - Ensuring requirements for shared features are met across tracer libraries

+*Examples of good candidates:*
+  - `DD_TAGS` must be parsed correctly and carried as tags on all traces
+  - Tracer libraries must be able to communicate with the agent through Unix Domain Sockets
+  - Sampling rates from the agent are respected when not explicitly configured
+  - All tracer libraries log consistent diagnostic information at startup

 ## What are the components of a running test?

 When the system tests are executing, there are four main containers of concern.